BirushaNdegeya/qr-code-component/README-template.md

 ### Continued development

- am transitioning towards building all of my websites using the React JavaScript Library, while adhering to the Google Material Design principles.
+I am transitioning towards building all of my websites using the React JavaScript Library, while adhering to the Google Material Design principles.
 This shift enables me to leverage the powerful capabilities of React for efficient development, while also ensuring that my designs align with the established usability and aesthetic standards advocated by Google's Material Design principles.

 ## Author